Total raised by MuckerLab companies

 MuckerLab does not have a set duration nor a set start date.
 We start when the founders are ready; we end when the company has found the initial formula for success.
 The average MuckerLab company works with us for roughly 12 months –- but the duration of the program can be as short as 3 months to as long as 24 months depending on the needs and progress of the company.
 Companies only “graduate” from MuckerLab when they have achieved mutually agreed upon business, customer, and financing milestones.

-We select companies and entrepreneurs from an open application process on both our own site as well as via an application process on AngelList.
-We strongly encourage entrepreneurs to find trusted referrals into one of our partners or mentors –- it helps them rise above the noise as well as demonstrate the type of initiative and resourcefulness that sets the most successful entrepreneurs apart.
+We select companies and entrepreneurs from an open application process, reviewing applicants on a quarterly basis.
+We strongly encourage entrepreneurs to submit thoughtful and complete applications, and to participate in our MuckerLab info sessions, as it helps them rise above the noise as well as demonstrate the type of initiative and resourcefulness that sets the most successful entrepreneurs apart.

 We work full-time investing in and working with startup companies via Mucker.
 As a result, we tell entrepreneurs to treat us as part of their founding team.
 Our portfolio companies have complete access to our time, experience, network, and knowledge.
 But most importantly, we are not afraid of digging in on the tactics of building their companies –- from drawing wireframes, drafting marketing materials, to managing AdWords campaign.
 Just like the entrepreneurs we work for, we will do whatever is necessary to help our portfolio companies win in the marketplace.

 MuckerLab typically invests between $100,000 to $175,000 in exchange for an 8% to 15% equity stake.
 Investment amount and equity stake depend on capital needs and the state of the business.